JosephGleason/holbertonschool-printf/README.md

 Betty coding style

 ✍️ Authors
-Joseph Gleason Lopez - @JosephGleason
+Joseph Gleason Lopez – @JosephGleason

-Kevin Santos - @HISvessel
+Kevin Santos – @HISvessel

-ChatGPT - Technical guidance and formatting (assistant)
+ChatGPT – Technical guidance and formatting (assistant)

 📜 License
 This project is open-source and available under the MIT License.

+yaml
+Copy
+Edit

+---

+## ✅ Now do this:

+1. Create a file called `README.md`
+2. Paste the entire content above into it
+3. Save and commit it to GitHub

+GitHub will render it perfectly.
+No emojis breaking things.
+No copy-paste issues.
+Just clean, readable markdown.

+Want me to generate a `main.c` test file or `.gitignore` too?